cds-hooks/docs/docs/specification/current.md

 #### Prefetch query restrictions

 To reduce the implementation burden on CDS Clients that support CDS Services, this specification RECOMMENDS that prefetch queries only use a subset of the full functionality available in the FHIR specification.
-Valid prefetch templates SHOULD only make use of:
+When using this subset, valid prefetch templates MUST only make use of:

 * _instance_ level [read](https://www.hl7.org/fhir/http.html#read) interactions (for resources with known ids such as `Patient` and `Practitioner`)
 * _type_ level [search](https://www.hl7.org/fhir/http.html#search) interactions